beluej123/OrbMechKeeby_Curtis/README.md

 ---

 ## Overview
-The **Orbital Mechanics Simulation Toolkit** provides a set of MATLAB and Python scripts for modeling and simulating space-based mechanics, including coordinate transformations, orbital element calculations, interplanetary trajectory solutions, and more.
+The **Space-Sciences-and-Astrodynamics** Repository provides a set of MATLAB and Python scripts based on Orbital Mechanics for Engineering Students by Howard D. Curtis for modeling and simulating space-based mechanics, including coordinate transformations, orbital element calculations, interplanetary trajectory solutions, and more.
 The toolkit is designed for educational and research purposes and is a resource for those interested in understanding or working within astrodynamics.

 ## Requirements
 - **MATLAB** (R2021a or later recommended) OR **Python** 3.8+